atolcd/alfresco-trashcan-cleaner/README.md

 This Alfresco module periodically purges the Alfresco trashcan.

+Works with:
+ - Alfresco Community 3.x and 4.x
+ - Alfresco Enterprise 3.x and 4.x

 Building the module
 -------------------
 By default, `mvn package` will build the AMP file against Alfresco Community 3.4.e.
 This can be changed via the Maven property `alfresco.version`.